Halifax, West Yorkshire: Rugby union

 Halifax has several senior rugby union clubs.
 They include Halifax, Halifax Vandals (Warley), Heath (West Vale), Old Crossleyans, Old Rishworthians (Copley) and Old Brodleians (Hipperholme).

+Field hockey

+Halifax Hockey Club is a field hockey club that competes in the North Hockey League and the Yorkshire & North East League.

 Speedway

 Motorcycle speedway racing has been staged at two venues in Halifax.
 In the pioneering days of 1928–1930 a track operated at Thrum Hall.
 A Halifax team took part in the English Dirt Track League of 1929.
 Speedway returned to Halifax at the Shay Stadium in 1949 and operated until 1951.
 The team operated as the Halifax Nomads in 1948 racing three away fixtures.
 The Halifax Dukes, the name they took once the Shay was opened, operated in the National League Third Division in 1949 before moving up to the Second Division in 1950.
 Riders including Arthur Forrest, moved on to Bradford.
 The Dukes re-emerged in 1965 as founder members of the British League and operated there for many years before the team moved en bloc to Odsal Stadium, Bradford.